Customer retention is one of the most valuable assets businesses can acquire.

 We hear it repeatedly; people buy from people they trust.

-Customizing each client’s experience will go a long way with boosting your client retention and achieving customer retention will help your business generate positive reviews, word of mouth publicity, and organic leads.
+Customizing each client’s experience will go a long way in boosting your client retention, and achieving customer retention will help your business generate positive reviews, word-of-mouth publicity, and organic leads.

-On the flip side, the average scorned customers will tell 9-15 people about their negative experience.
-Ignoring your customer once you exchange payment will leave to negative reviews and word of mouth publicity, and may even deter prospects from your business.
+Conversely, the average scorned customer will tell 9-15 people about their negative experience.
+Ignoring your customers once you exchange payment will lead to negative reviews and word-of-mouth publicity and may even deter prospects from your business.

-A proper onboarding program, segmenting your clients, and personalizing content for them will help your business provide the proper support needed to achieve customer retention.
+A proper onboarding program, segmenting your clients, and personalizing content for them will help your business provide the proper support needed for customer retention.

 How does your data center consulting business delight existing customers?
 Let us know in the Comments section below.